bonni208/Business_Ethics/Business_Ethics.md

 Rawls introduced the concept of the "Veil of [[Ignorance]]" to ensure impartial decision-making.

-According to Rawls, what are the two principles of justice that individuals in the original position would agree upon?

-[[ ]] Equal Basic Liberties and Maximum Wealth
-[[ ]] Equal Opportunities and Wealth Redistribution [[X]] Equal Basic Liberties and Difference Principle [[ ]] Equal Opportunities and Social Hierarchy

 What does Rawls' maximin principle emphasize?

 [[ ]] Maximizing individual liberty